Please note: This post may contain affiliate links. See our disclosure to learn more.

 Archery at Unlimited Events in Nottinghamshire

 If you have or haven't shot some arrows before, Unlimited Events will have you hitting the bulls-eye in under 60 minutes!
 Extraordinarily fun while you pretend to be Robin Hood or one of his Merry Men!
 We had a blast and would certainly recommend this place to anyone who is interested.

 The Sherwood Forest & The Sherwood Forest Art and Craft Centre

 "The legendary stomping-ground of Robin Hood, this 450 acre country park is now part of the Sherwood Forest National Nature Reserve and home to a fascinating ecosystem.
 The forest has 900 veteran oak trees including England's Tree of the Year 2014, The Major Oak."

-The perfect place for crafts is in Sherwood Forest as you reminisce about Robin Hood and his Merry Men.
-Some of the unusual crafts you will be able to partake in include textiles, turned glass, fossils and gemstones, woodwork, paintings, copper-smith, candles, handmade soap and jewellery.
-Have fun!
+The perfect place for crafts is in the Sherwood Forest as you reminisce about Robin Hood and his Merry Men.
+Some of the unusual crafts you will be able to partake in include textiles, turned glass, fossils and gemstones, woodwork, paintings, copper-smith, candles, handmade soap and jewelry.

 Ye Olde Trip to Jerusalem